hollyplankdev/motd-api-ts/README.md

+# Announcement
+06/17/2024 - I am currently migrating this to a monorepo over at https://github.com/hollyplankdev/motd-api.
+Once this migration is complete, I am going to archive this repo and continue development on the other repo!

 # Message of the Day API: TypeScript

 ![The app frontend functioning, showing an example MOTD in the middle of the screen](docs/example.png)